liamc1994/docs/docs/cc-Broadcasting-tools.md

 ## Broadcasting Live (using BUTT)

-[block:callout]
-{
-  "type": "info",
-  "body": "This guide is contributed by Rob Hayes.
-Thank you very much!"
+> This guide is contributed by Rob Hayes.
+Thank you very much!
-}
-[/block]
 For Broadcasting from a Live Source such as your DJ Mixer, you will first need the connection details of your service (these are available in your Centova Cast control panel under 'General' and then 'Live Source Connections'), make a note of these settings as you will need them soon.

 Once you have your details, you will then need to download a Free Broadcasting App Called 'BUTT', which is available here :